 Additionally, if you can no longer have a physical relationship with your spouse, you could recover compensation for loss of consortium.

 Disfigurement and Excessive Scarring.
-If you fall on a rough surface, you could sustain road rash that might scar.
+If you fall on a rough surface, you could sustain a road rash that might scar you.
 Burns can also cause disfigurement and excessive scarring, especially if doctors remove the skin from another part of your body for a graft.
 If the excessive scarring or disfigurement is visible or it impedes your ability to work, you could receive extra compensation for these injuries.

-Should you have to hire someone to do the chores you usually do, you could recover compensation to reimburse you for the money you now have to pay someone to do these things for you.
+Should you have to hire someone to do the chores you usually do, you could recover compensation to reimburse you for the money you now have to pay to have someone else do these things for you.

-Settling A Duluth Trip or Slip and Fall Case
+Partner With A Duluth Trip or Slip and Fall Accident Lawyer to Resolve Your Case

 - Insurance companies may protect their interests over yours, even if you are trying to recover damages from your own insurance company.
 It does not make a difference that you were loyal for many years or that you paid your premiums on time.

-- Most insurance representatives will use several tricks in an attempt to deny your claim or offer you a pittance.
-One of the most well-known tricks is to twist your words to use what you say against you; thus, laying the blame for the accident or incident at your feet.
+- Most insurance representatives will use several tactics in an attempt to deny your claim or offer you a pittance.
+One of the most well-known tricks is to twist your words to use what you say against you, laying the blame for the accident or incident on you.
 This gives the insurance company a reason to deny your claim or make an offer that might not even cover your medical expenses.

 - The attorneys for the insurance companies know that the average person does not know personal injury laws and insurance regulations.
 They can use this against you by convincing you that the compensation they offer is the highest amount they can “legally” pay.